-When seeing your registered psychologist, you are likely to be eligible for Medicare rebates under a Mental Health Care Plan (MHCP) from your GP.
+When seeing your registered psychologist, you are likely to be eligible for Medicare rebates under a Mental Health Care Plan (MHCP) provided by your GP, which outlines necessary psychological services.

 1. Mental Health Care Plan (MHCP)

-- It’s best to see your regular GP, as they know your history, but it’s not required.
+It’s best to consult your regular GP, as they are familiar with your medical history, although this is not mandatory.

-- You can tell your GP the psychologist you want to see and provide my name.
+You can inform your GP about the psychologist you wish to see and mention my name.

-- Most GPs require you to book a longer appointment to set up a MHCP, though this can vary.
+Most GPs require you to schedule a longer appointment to establish a Mental Health Care Plan, but this may vary.

-- Your GP will develop a plan identifying psychological services you may need.
+Your GP will create a plan that identifies the psychological services you might need.

 2. Session Fees and Rebates